[CC 1961 §1.05; Ord. No. 1952 §1, 3-19-1973; Ord. No. 3583 §1, 3-3-2003]

 Applicability.
 The penalty provided by this Section applies to the amendment of any Section of this Code or any Code adopted herein by reference whether or not such penalty is re-enacted in the amendatory ordinance.

 Reference To Sections.
 Reference to any Section of this Code shall be understood to also refer to and include the penalty Section relating thereto, unless otherwise expressly provided.

 Failure Of Officers To Perform Duties.
 The failure of any officer or employee of the City to perform any official duty imposed by this Code shall not subject such officer or employee to the penalty imposed for violation of this Code, unless a penalty is specifically provided, or such act is declared to be unlawful.

 All persons convicted and sentenced by the Municipal Judge for violation of any ordinance or part thereof, whether the punishment be by fine or imprisonment or both, may be put to work and perform labor on the said public streets, highways and alleys or other public works or buildings of the City.
-The Chief of Police, Director of Public Works or other official of the City shall have the power and be authorized and required to have or cause all such prisoners to work out the full number of days for which such prisoner may have been sentenced.
-If the punishment be by fine and the fine be not paid, then for every fifteen dollars ($15.00) of such fine the prisoner shall work one (1) day.

 A person is criminally responsible for the conduct of another when: